-The process defined and Neinor Homes covers all financial reporting objectives:
+The process defined and Neinor Homes covers all objectives related to financial information:

-- Existence and occurrence: The transactions, events and other matters reflected in the information actually exist and are recognized at the appropriate time. - Integrity: The information reflects all transactions, events and other matters to which the entity is party or which affect the same. - Measurement: Transactions, events and other matters are recognized and measured in accordance with applicable accounting rules. - Details, presentations and disclosure: Transactions, events and other matters are classified, presented and disclosed in the information in accordance with applicable rules. - Claims and obligations: The information reflects claims and obligations through the appropriate asset and liability captions in accordance with applicable accounting rules.
+- ✓ Existence and occurrence: The transactions, events and other occurrences recorded in the financial information actually exist and have been recorded at the appropriate time. - Completeness: The information reflects the full scope of transactions, events and other occurrences in which the entity is involved. - Valuation: Transactions, events and other occurrences are recorded and valued in accordance with the applicable regulations. - ✓ Classification, presentation and disclosure: Transactions, events and other occurrences are classified, presented and disclosed in the financial information in compliance with applicable regulations. - ✓ Rights and obligations: The information reflects, as of the relevant date, the rights and obligations through the corresponding assets and liabilities, in accordance with applicable regulations.